one-mile-mission/aoc2024/README.md

-# aoc2024
+# Advent of Code 2024
-Advent of Code 2024 Python Solutions
+Repo of Python Solutions